Three key figures for May 2022

 The monthly price change of a property in Scotland

 Estimates for the most recent months are provisional and are likely to be updated as more data is included.
-The house price index for May 2021 reflects transactions that took place up to the end of May.
-Some caution is needed when interpreting the latest annual price increases given the low numbers of transactions in May 2020.
+The house price index for May 2022 reflects transactions that took place up to the end of May.

-Comparing with the previous month, house prices in Scotland increased by 5.4 per cent between April 2021 and May 2021.
+Comparing with the previous month, house prices in Scotland increased by 1.1% between April 2022 and May 2022.

-In Scotland, Terraced properties showed the largest increase in average house price, rising by 13.4 per cent in the year to May 2021 to £145,290, although this figure may have been affected by the low numbers of transactions recorded in May 2020.
-Flatted properties showed the smallest increase, rising by 10.4 per cent in the year to May 2021 to £121,088.
+In Scotland, detached properties showed the biggest increase out of all property types, rising by 13.6 per cent in the year to May 2022 to £331,996.
+Flatted properties showed the smallest increase, rising by 8.2 per cent in the year to May 2022 to £129,097.

-Average price increases were recorded in all 32 local authorities, when comparing prices with the previous year.
-The largest increase was in Inverclyde where the average price increased by 20.2 per cent to £111,911.
-The smallest increase was recorded in Angus, where the average price increased by 1.7 per cent to £151,789
+Average price increases were recorded in 31 out of 32 local authorities, when comparing prices with the previous year.
+The largest increase was in Argyll and Bute where the average price increased by 18.7 per cent to £185,359.
+The only decrease was recorded in Inverclyde, where the average price decreased by 0.1 per cent to £112,837.

-In May 2021, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £300,450.
-In contrast, the lowest-priced area to purchase a property was East Ayrshire, where the average price was £106,775.
+In May 2022, the highest-priced area to purchase a property was City of Edinburgh, where the average price was £321,679.
+In contrast, the lowest-priced area to purchase a property was Inverclyde, where the average price was £112,837.